Integrative-Transcriptomics/OmicsTIDE/README.md

 OmicsTIDE is written in JavaScript using the D3.js and jQuery libraries as well as the Bootstrap framework to enable a clear and dynamic front-end design.
 For data loading, modification and major data modeling steps, like partitioning and the subsequent trend comparison, OmicsTIDE uses the Flask web framework as back end.

-A detailed description of the tool can be found in the [tutorial](doc/TUTORIAL.md) section.
+A detailed description of the tool can be found in the [tutorial](doc/TUTORIAL.md).

 ## Installation Guide
+TODO: DESCRIBED WHY VENV
+TODO: TRY

 ### 1) Basic Requirements
 Python and pip version should be >= 3.6.10 and >= 20.1.1, respectively.